zesk/build/docs/tools/usage.md

 - `2` - Argument error
 - `0` - Success

-### `usageArgumentFile` - Validates a value is not blank and is a file
+### `usageArgumentFile` - Validates a value is not blank and is a file.

-Validates a value is not blank and is a file
+Validates a value is not blank and is a file.
 Upon success, outputs the file name

 #### Usage